eonx-com/test-task-php/readme.md

-# LoyaltyCorp Test Task
+# EonX Test Task

-This project is the code base of the PHP Test Task for the company [Loyalty Corp][1].
+This project is the code base of the PHP Test Task for the company [EonX][1].
 It is based on a really simple version of [Laravel Lumen][2].

 ## Context